July 4, 2025, 9:03 am | Read time: 2 minutes

 Snails are a nightmare for gardeners.
 Not only do they leave a slimy trail everywhere, but they also devour painstakingly nurtured young plants.
 They have a particular fondness for lettuce and cucumbers. myHOMEBOOK gardening expert Franka Kruse-Gering explains how to easily and, most importantly, cheaply make a snail collar.

-What is a Slug Collar?
+What Is a Snail Collar?

 - A large yogurt cup